-This term refers to the amount of water vapour air can hold before it becomes saturated.
+This term refers to the amount of water vapor air can hold before it becomes saturated.

-When the air is saturated, it can’t hold any more water vapour.
+When the air is saturated, it can’t hold any more water vapor.

-The more water vapour the air can hold, the less condensation will form.
+The more water vapor the air can hold, the less condensation will form.

 So to lower relative humidity, we need to increase the temperature.

 When you’re inside the van on a cold day, the interior will become warmer than the outside simply because you’re in it.